CORDAP Awards:

 A smart-decision framework for coral restoration (ASSIST) – harnessing resilience for restoration

-Clean reefs: a pollution mapping and risk assessment tool
+Clean reefs: a pollution mapping and assessment tool

 CLEAN REEFS: a dynamic pollution mapping and risk assessment tool for global coral reefs